utunga/parcel-static-site-starterkit/README.md

 4- Build(If you ready to deploy) - `npm run build` or `yarn run build`

+5- Build_Docs(to get it ready to push to github pages)
+   - update the CNAME file to have your domain name (just the domain name without www or https or http)
+   - setup your repo on github  to serve 'docs' and expect CNAME
+   - `npm run build_docs`
+   - git commit the docs dir and git push

 ### Commands available 🛠:

 There are only three commands